bendtherules/bendtherules.github.com/posts/function-name-binding.md

 hello() ✅
 ```

+We want to look at two things -

-`hello` gets defined as a variable in the lexical scope
+`hello` gets defined as a variable in the lexical/creation scope of the function - that is, wherever this `function hello(){}`  is defined
 These are the 2 cases that we'll look at for all the function constructs.